CorniiDog/WhoopLib/docs/GettingStarted/README.md

 1. Install VSCode

-2. Open up command prompt/terminal on your computer and download the VEXCode template via:
+2. Open up command prompt/terminal on your computer and download the WhoopLib VEXCode template via:

     ```bash
     cd Desktop